NON-STATE ACTORS IN EDUCATION

 Admission selection and processes: No information was found

-Policies for vulnerable groups: MOE drafted Emergency and Disaster Risk Reduction (DRR) Management Policy and Strategy and mainstreamed DRR in schools by sensitizing both learners and teachers for Nomadic and semi-nomadic background.
-The Eritrea Education Sector Plan 2018- 2022, includes girls education as a priority and drafted initiatives to improve girls' access to the education system.
-These initiatives include drafting a gender policy and strategy to raise gender awareness among communities.
-In addition, to recruit more female teachers to serve as role models, provision material and financial incentives to school girls, construct gender-segregated toilets, and expand access to boarding and para-boarding schools.
-Textbooks are provided to each student in Basic Education free of charge by the MoE; nevertheless, secondary school students have to share a portion of the cost, which the government subsidizes.
+Policies for vulnerable groups: The 2018-22 Eritrea Education Sector Plan includes girls education as a priority, outlining several initiatives to improve girls' access to education, such as drafting a gender policy, recruiting more female teachers, constructing gender-segregated toilets, and providing financial incentives to girls.
+Textbooks are provided to each student at the basic education levels free of charge by the MoE.
+Secondary school students have to share a portion of the cost, which the government subsidises.

 Quality assurance, monitoring and accountability